Please Support JNS

 “Iran’s killing of Mahsa Amini and its blatant violations of women’s rights disqualify it” from membership in a committee dealing with women’s rights, says Israeli Prime Minister Yair Lapid.

-A protester holds a picture of Mahsa Amini, the Kurdish woman whose death in the custody of Iran’s “morality police” has sparked widespread unrest.
+A protester holds a picture of Mahsa Amini, the Kurdish-Iranian woman whose 2022 death in the custody of Iran’s “morality police” sparked widespread unrest in the Islamic Republic.
 Source: Twitter.

-A protester holds a picture of Mahsa Amini, the Kurdish woman whose death in the custody of Iran’s “morality police” has sparked widespread unrest.
+A protester holds a picture of Mahsa Amini, the Kurdish-Iranian woman whose 2022 death in the custody of Iran’s “morality police” sparked widespread unrest in the Islamic Republic.
 Source: Twitter.

 Israeli Prime Minister Yair Lapid on Wednesday praised a decision to remove Iran from the United Nations Commission on the Status of Women.